Magnetic structure of coronal dark halos: Results

 \subsection{Photospheric magnetic field}

-Next, we study the photospheric magnetic field of the dark halo patches and compare it to the magnetic field of the bright areas between them, and to the QS magnetic field.
+Next, we studied the photospheric magnetic field of the dark halo patches and compared it to the magnetic field of the bright areas between them, and to the QS magnetic field.